AveekGoyal/gpt-powered-ai-finance-advisor/README.md

 We love contributions!
 Here's how you can help make FinanceGPT even better:

-1. Fork the project (`gh repo fork https://github.com/0xmetaschool/ai-finance-advisor.git`)
+1. Fork the project (`gh repo fork https://github.com/AveekGoyal/gpt-powered-ai-finance-advisor.git`)
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/0xmetaschool/finance-gpt/blob/main/LICENSE) file for details.

-## Contact
-Please open an issue in the GitHub repository for any queries or support.